pact-foundation/pact-python/README.md

 ## Verifying Pacts Against a Service

 In addition to writing Pacts for Python consumers, you can also verify those Pacts against a provider of any language.
+There are two ways to do this.

+### CLI

 After installing pact-python a `pact-verifier` application should be available.
 To get details about its use you can call it with the help argument: